Melania’s Touch-Up Policy

 What Can Affect Healing

-Certain factors can impact how well your tattoo heals, including:
+Certain factors can affect how well your tattoo heals, including:

-Using irritating or unsafe products on the tattoo
+• Using irritating or unsafe products on the area

-Certain medications that may affect your skin, immune system, or overall healing
+• Certain medications that may impact your skin, immune system, or overall healing

-These are simply things to be aware of so your tattoo can heal at its best.
+These aren’t meant to scare you — just things to be aware of so your tattoo can heal at its absolute best.

-To learn more about safe aftercare procedures, click this link.
+To learn more about proper aftercare and recommended practices, click here.

 Fine Line Tattoos